Plangora/phoenix_google_analytics/README.md

-# Integrate Google Analytics with Phoenix
+# Google Analytics Runtime Configuration

 To start your Phoenix server: